kcarlton55/bomcheck/README.md

 ## **BC_CONFIG.PY**
 Bomcheck has a configuration file available named bc_config.py.
-With it the default U/M measure can be switched from inches to mm or to some other U/M.  Also, column names can be changed, and so forth.
+With it the default U/M measure can be switched from inches to mm, or to some other U/M.
+Also, column names can be changed, and so forth.

 &nbsp;